Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 I might not have the cleanest solution or the "best" by any metric, but I'm proud of what I accomplished.

 I've learned a lot about how low level instructions work and how a program can be made with them.
-Mixed in are a few lessons about C# which I look forward to apply to future problems.
+Mixed in are a few lessons about C# which I look forward to applying to future problems.

 My personal, heart-felt, thanks to Eric for making these puzzles, and re-igniting my joy of programming.